-2. In the subsequent siege and fighting at Conisbrough Castle [abt.
-1318] Exley of Exley Hall, & Siddal in Southowram killed the half-nephew of Sir John de Eland (The high steward to John earl of Warrene and High Shire-Reeve of Yorkshire)
+2. In the siege and fighting at Conisbrough Castle [October 1317] Exley of Exley Hall, & Siddal in Southowram killed the half-nephew of Sir John de Eland (The high steward to John earl of Warrene and High Shire-Reeve of Yorkshire)

-3. Exley took refuge with Sir Robert Beaumont of Crosland Hall, a kinsman after which, Exley paid compensation to the Elland family in the form of a parcel of land.
+3. Exley took refuge with Sir Robert Beaumont of Crosland Hall, a kinsman, after which Exley paid compensation to the Eland family in the form of a parcel of land.

-girl to return home, killed Sir Robert Beaumont
+girl to return home, he killed Sir Robert Beaumont by beheading him in his

 They then sat down in Crosland Hall and ordered a large meal, inviting

-Adam Beaumont to join them but he refused but was forced to watch anyway.
+Adam Beaumont, a son of Robert to join them to which invitation he refused but was forced to watch anyway.

-Beaumont nee Crosland], her two sons John and Adam and also the son of Lockwood, Hugh Quarmby's son and
+Adam and John and also the son of Lockwood, Hugh Quarmby's son and

 Lacy of Cromwell Bottom moved to Burnley,